DataDrake/flair/README.md

 ## Motivation

-There are definitely a bunch of other libraries like this, but I wanted one I knew would be maintained and properlyversioned.
+There are definitely a bunch of other libraries like this, but I wanted one I knew would be maintained and properly versioned.
 I *might* also have a strong preference about how clean the code that I'm importing is.

 ## Goals